 - Metric: There are several metrics through which businesses measure their success.
 Some of the fundamental metrics are sales, costs, expenses, and more.
 You can tailor this to your company and write how you want to judge your business’s performance.

 A business model is a description of how your business will make money.
 The clearer this description is, the better.
-A sloppy business model is a recipe for wasted resources, time, and can lead to liquidation.
+A sloppy business model is a recipe for wasted resources, and time, and can lead to liquidation.

 - Forecast sales: Forecasting your sales means making educated guesses about your sales performance.
 It need not be 100% accurate.
 Here, you write how your business will create sales in the future.
 As hard as it may sound to play the guessing game, forecasting is important to compare expected sales to actual sales.